 - The difference between products is trivial (but still existent)1

-- Perceived to be low impact at least individually
+- Perceived to be of low impact at least individually

-Most household items come to mind: Toilet paper brand, or toothpaste brand, or soda pop - these are things where most of us default to the familiar.
-Generally, we decide that these decisions don’t matter, and then we stick to a default2.
-Unfortunately, many of us also throw skincare products and cosmetics/makeup into this automatic decision since on first glance, they seem to check off all the boxes of decisions that we should automate.
+Most household items come to mind: Toilet paper brand, a toothpaste brand, or soda pop – these are things where most of us default to the familiar.
+Generally, we decide that these decisions don’t matter, and then we stick to the default.2 Unfortunately, many of us also throw skincare products and cosmetics/makeup into this automatic decision since, at first glance, they seem to check off all the boxes of decisions that we should automate.

 1. Your Skin is Unique

-Marketers will tell you to use their skincare product to be like the Hollywood star that’s on the commercial, just like the Pepsi commercials.
-However, there are actual factors unique to your skin that makes it different from your colleague’s skin.
-If you have oily and acne prone skin, your skin’s needs are very different from what your colleague with eczema needs.
+Marketers will tell you to use their skincare product to be like the Hollywood star on the commercial, just like the Pepsi commercials.
+However, there are factors unique to your skin that make it different from your colleague’s skin.
+If you have oily and acne-prone skin, your skin’s needs are very different from what your colleague with eczema needs.
 Your baseline skincare needs should be centered around your skin type.

 2. The Product Really Does Matter

 Is Coke substantially different from Pepsi?
 This might draw some heated debate, but outside of the realm of personal preference, it doesn’t matter.

 With skincare, there are differences in product quality.
 There are also differences in price points, as well as differences in what the product does.
 It also doesn’t mean that expensive is better.
 Your purchasing decisions do matter both for your skin and your wallet.